John Weale (publisher): Weale's Rudimentary Series

 Weale was on good terms with many men of science, and published cheap literature for technical education.
 His Rudimentary Series (over 130 works, usually selling at one shilling) and other educational series comprised standard works, both in classics and science.
 They were suggested initially by William Reid, and were continued after his death, first by James Sprent Virtue.
 The Rudimentary Series was later followed by the Weale's Scientific & Technical Series (1881-1923), published first by John Weale and then by Crosby, Lockwood and Son.

 Source: Lists at end of the publications.
 The series was later taken on by the publisher Crosby Lockwood, who added volumes while retaining the system of reference numbers (across editions).

 One of John Weale's earliest books published was Steam Navigation, Tredgold on the Steam Engine Appendix A which was edited and published under direction from Thomas Tredgold himself.
 Steam Navigation, Tredgold on the Steam Engine, Appendix A was printed by W. Hughes, King’s Head Court, Gough Square.

-Its value in August 1839 was twelve shillings.
+Its cover price in August 1839 was twelve shillings.